upperlinecode/teacher-guide-ruby-basics/README.md

 puts "Your name has #{name.length} letters in it!"
 ```

+* Ask students to predict what will be printed.

+#### Playtime

+* Ask students to change the string "Lauren" to another name.
-Ask students to predict what will be printed.
-Ask them what will be printed if they change Lauren's name to their own.
+* Ask them what will be printed if they change Lauren's name to their own.
 Let them test it out.
 Explain that this is a built-in string method, and that it's **called** on a string using this dot syntax.
-Ask students why it's better to have the computer compute the length of Lauren's name rather than just hard-coding in the number 6.
+* Ask students why it's better to have the computer compute the length of Lauren's name rather than just hard-coding in the number 6.

-#### Playtime

-* Ask students to change the string "Lauren" to another name.
-* Ask students to add a variable called age that has a string inside of it and try interpolating (or concatenating) TWO variables into one string.
+* Let students know there are LOTS of string methods.
+List out a few, such as .upcase, .downcase, .capitalize, .swapcase, and let students predict how they will manipulate text and then test them out in their own code.
+* Prompt students to Google "Ruby string methods," and take an opportunity to look at Ruby Docs together, locating the variety of string methods that exist and playing with any that look interesting.

 #### Takeaways